AlexanderGomes/CMU-Disk-Oriented-Storage-Manager/README.md

 ### Buffer Pool Manager

-The Buffer Pool Manager manages the memory used for caching data pages.
-It ensures efficient utilization of memory resources and optimizes data retrieval operations.
+The Buffer Pool Manager handles memory used for caching data pages, making sure memory is used efficiently and cutting down how often it needs to fetch data from the disk.

 ### Replacer